yudhaafrizarevi/vprofile-project-devops/docs/04-tomcat.md

 curl http://192.168.56.12:8080
 ```

-If Tomcat is working, the server should return a response from Apache Tomcat.
+If the application is deployed successfully, Tomcat should return the application response.